TeamOpenSmartGlasses/OpenSourceSmartGlasses/README.md

 ## Community

-If you're interested in developing Open Source Smart Glasses, feel free to reach out to ([Cayden's contact info](https://caydenpierce.com) or join the Discord group: [https://discord.gg/5ukNvkEAqT](https://discord.gg/5ukNvkEAqT)
+If you're interested in developing Open Source Smart Glasses, feel free to to join the [Discord server](https://discord.gg/5ukNvkEAqT) or reach out to [Cayden directly](https://caydenpierce.com).

 ## Contributors / Collaborators